top of page

 Tent site 1000¥ per person including use of their sento/bath.
 They also have a sheltered BBQ.

 The town has a very small shop (南方商店) with very limited selection and opening times.
-We only got some extra snacks there and brought our food for this night.
+Best to have some back-up food in case it's closed.

 Extra Info:

-• We stayed an extra night in Tanabe and Kii-Katsuura, there are a couple of budget friendly guesthouses on booking.com
+• It's recommended to stay an extra night in Tanabe and Kii-Katsuura, there are a couple of budget friendly guesthouses on booking.com

-• The campgrounds don't have rental gear, you'll need to bring your own stuff
+• The campgrounds don't have rental gear, you'll need to bring your own tent, mat and sleeping bag.

 • Make sure to arrive at the campsites by 17:00 as some won't be staffed anymore after then.